 1) Attend a lecture or other event sponsored by the SOC or one of its student organizations.
 These are listed on the School of Communication website, often emailed to Communication students, and/or will be announced in class.
+(Note: This event must be SOC-related, not the wider university.)

 After the event, write a one-page report (minimum 300 words) answering the 5Ws/1H of journalism about it; the "what" should include what you learned by attending the event.
 Besides the written report, provide tangible evidence that you attended the event (e.g., a flyer signed by an event participant, a selfie you took at the event, etc.).

-- Note: Submit summary within a week of the event, while it is fresh in your mind, rather than waiting for the due date. - 2) Join a student group at the SOC (e.g.'s: SPJ, PRSSA, Beta Rho, Rambler Sports Locker, SOC Ambassadors, etc.) or the staff of a student media outlet (Loyola Phoenix or WLUW).
-Write a short reflection (minimum 100 words) on what you hope to accomplish within the group or how you anticipate the group will help you meet your academic and/or professional goals. - Note: You will also need to submit documentation from the group (signed by either the sponsor or a student leader) verifying that you are a participating member.
+- Note: Submit summary within a week of the event, while it is fresh in your mind, rather than waiting for the due date. - 2) Join a student group at the SOC (e.g.'s: SPJ, PRSSA, Ad Club, Beta Rho, Rambler Sports Locker, the debate team, etc.) or the staff of a student media outlet (Loyola Phoenix or WLUW).
+Write a short reflection (minimum 100 words) on what you hope to accomplish within the group or how you anticipate the group will help you meet your academic and/or professional goals.
+You will also need to submit documentation from the group (signed by either the sponsor or a student leader) verifying that you are a participating member.